-Reasonable Performance Expectations using the MCIM "Life Cycle" Program
+Reasonable Performance Expectations using the MCIM Program

 Peak to Trough to Peak Analysis Around the Financial Crisis

-Annual growth of realized "base income" in all portfolios: Cost based asset allocation dictates that at lease 30%, 50%, or 80% of all realized income will be reinvested as soon as practical in income-purpose securities.
+THREE: Annual growth of realized "base income": Cost based asset allocation dictates that from 30% to 100% of all realized income will be reinvested as soon as practical in income-purpose securities.

-No major disappearing "unrealized" profits because of strict profit-taking rules and manager discipline.
+FIVE: No major disappearing "unrealized" profits because of strict profit-taking rules and manager discipline.

-Reduction of analysis paralysis, appreciation of both rallies and corrections, and love of market volatility.
+SIX: Reduction of analysis paralysis, appreciation of both rallies and corrections, and love of market volatility.

 Peak to Trough to Peak Analysis From Before the Financial Crisis 'Till Now